 Not all bankers subscribe to these myths.
 In reality, this situation arises due to many factors.

-- Different Vendor – Different Experience: Continuing from the earlier point about acquiring technologies at different point of time, these technologies or solutions are often acquired from different vendors.
-This results in delivering different experience to the customer.
+Different Vendor: Different Experience: Continuing from the earlier point about acquiring technologies at different points of time, these technologies or solutions are often acquired from different vendors.
+This results in delivering a different experience to the customer.

 Having talked about myths about Omnichannel banking, let’s understand what Omnichannel means in the commoditized banking world.